-Created by the artist Simon Birch, the 14th Factory on the outskirts of downtown Los Angeles is an innovative art show that has taken over a large, empty industrial warehouse.
-Inside of that warehouse, artists from all over the world have come together to create a unique and immersive experience.
-I got a chance to check it out on opening night and here all the information this exhibit.
+Created by the artist Simon Birch, the 14th Factory on the outskirts of downtown Los Angeles was an innovative art show that took over a large, empty industrial warehouse.
+Inside of that warehouse, artists from all over the world came together to create a unique and immersive experience.
+I got a chance to check it out on the opening night, and here is all the information this exhibit.

 - Cost: $15 (must get tickets online before going)

 - Open every day except Monday